Utica Comets

-The Utica Comets are a professional ice hockey team based in Utica, New York, with home games at the Adirondack Bank Center.
+The Utica Comets are a professional ice hockey team based in Utica, New York.
 They are members of the North Division in the Eastern Conference of the American Hockey League (AHL) and affiliated with the National Hockey League's (NHL) New Jersey Devils.
-The team was established when the Vancouver Canucks relocated their AHL franchise to Utica for the 2013–14 season and remained until the 2020–21 season.
-The Devils then agreed to lease their franchise to the Comets after the Canucks moved their AHL franchise to Abbotsford.
+The Comets play their home games at the Adirondack Bank Center.
+The team was established when the Vancouver Canucks relocated their AHL franchise to Utica for the 2013–14 season.

-The Comets are the second AHL team to call Utica home; another New Jersey Devils affiliated team, the Utica Devils played in the city from 1987 until 1993.
+The Comets are the second AHL team to call Utica home; another New Jersey Devils-affiliated team, the Utica Devils played in the city from 1987 until 1993.
 Before the 2021–22 AHL season, the Canucks relocated the franchise used by the Comets to Abbotsford, British Columbia, and the Devils relocated their franchise, the then-Binghamton Devils, to Utica to play as the Comets.
+As with the Devils, the Comets are owned by Josh Harris and David Blitzer under Harris Blitzer Sports & Entertainment (HBSE).